 Love playing with Big Data?
 Then this is the tool for you.
 SearchMan provides free access to app market research, and has data for both iOS and Android platforms on over 4 million apps and 1.5 million keywords.
 SearchMan lets you check your app’s visibility and discoverability, track its rankings, and take a look at your competitors.
-If you’re looking for more specific insights about your app along with recommendations for actions you can take to boost your ASO, their premium service is an affordable $25/month.
+And if you’re looking for more specific insights about your app, along with recommendations for actions you can take to boost your ASO, their premium service is an affordable $25/month.

-Potentially the “best bang for your buck” if you’re focused on Apple’s App Store, for $14.95 per month, Appcodes provides app visibility checking, competitor tracking and press mentions, and the ability to look at other apps’ keywords.
+Potentially the “best bang for your buck” paid tool if you’re focused on Apple’s App Store, for $14.95 per month, Appcodes provides app visibility checking, competitor tracking and press mentions, and the ability to look at other apps’ keywords.